-Assignments allow instructors to collect work from students, and grade and provide feedback for that work.
-Assignment submission types include file submissions, online text submissions, online PoodLL (short audio or video), offline activity, or a combination.
+The Assignment activity allows instructors to collect work from students, and then to grade and provide feedback for that work.
+Assignment submission types include file submissions, online text submissions (which can include text, images, and links), online PoodLL (short audio or video), offline activity, or a combination.
 Don’t know which assignment type and options to choose?
 Please first see our guide Which Assignment Type and Options Suit Your Purpose?

 Note: If you want to attach related files for students to use, that section is now in the Common Module Settings section.